laravel/docs/mix.md

     mix.copy('node_modules/foo/bar.css', 'public/css/bar.css');

-By default, copying a folder will flatten its structure, i.e. all files in its subfolder(s) will be pasted directly into the destination folder.
-In order to keep the structure recursively, set the third parameter to `false`:
+If you are copying a directory, the `copy` method will flatten the directory's structure.
+To maintain the directory's original structure, you should use the `copyDirectory` method instead:

-    mix.copy('assets/img', 'public/img', false);
+    mix.copyDirectory('assets/img', 'public/img');

 <a name="versioning-and-cache-busting"></a>
 ## Versioning / Cache Busting